Find a Doctor

 If you confirm the doctor does not accept your health plan, locate another doctor who does accept your insurance and is also a good fit for you.

 What is a Sharp-affiliated medical group?

-Sharp's two medical groups offer you direct access to San Diego doctors who provide clinical excellence, advanced technology and compassionate, affordable care.
+Sharp's three medical groups offer you direct access to San Diego doctors who provide clinical excellence, advanced technology and compassionate, affordable care.

 A medical group is a network of doctors who have agreed to work together to contract with health plans and to coordinate patient care.
 When you choose a medical group, you are choosing the specific group of doctors who will provide your care — from primary care physicians to specialists.

-Both Sharp medical groups accept a wide range of health plans.
-If you cannot locate your insurance or health plan in the Find a Doctor tool, please call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 8 am to 6 pm.
+Each Sharp medical group accepts a wide range of health plans.
+If you cannot locate your insurance or health plan in the Find a Doctor tool, please call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 7 am to 7 pm.